RCR Framework Interpretations: Inquiry vs Investigation

 c) Regardless of the finding, at the conclusion of any inquiry in which the Secretariat is aware of the allegation.

-When the Secretariat is made aware of an allegation (e.g., was copied on the allegation sent to the institution) (Framework, 4.4.b), it opens a RCR file.
+When the Secretariat is made aware of an allegation (e.g., was copied on the allegation sent to the institution) (RCR Framework, Article 4.4.b), it opens a RCR file.
 Following the inquiry, the institution must advise the Secretariat in writing whether the institution is proceeding with an investigation so that the Secretariat can either close its file or keep it active until the investigation is completed.
 At that point, the institution must provide its investigation report to the Secretariat.

 d) At the conclusion of every investigation that involves Agency funds, regardless of the finding and regardless of whether the Secretariat was aware of the allegation.